darasimiolaifa/CodeLabs2/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Jasmine Demo
+# CodeLabs 2
-This repository contains a OOP class definition.
-It contains a javascript class named Car with methods, properties, and getter methods for accessing certain properties of the class.
+This repository contains a simple function that calcultes the frequencies of words in a string.

 ## Testing
 - To run test for the application use the command: `npm test`.